Frequently Asked Questions about the Feedback Form Script Wizard

 Some free web hosts, however, configure their system so that the "From" header always reflects the email address you gave to them when you signed up.
 They usually do this to prevent people using their system to spam others.
 If so, check to see if you can find the visitor's name and email address in the "Reply-To" header as well.
 Most email software as well as web mail sites allow you to view all the headers of an email message.

-You might also want to try putting a check in the box labelled "Use line feeds to separate email headers" in the Advanced Options section of the Wizard and regenerating the form again.
+You might also want to try putting a check in the box labelled "Use line feeds to separate email headers" in the Compatibility Options section of the Wizard and regenerating the form again.
 Using this option might help to solve some rare cases where a deficient mail system wreaks havoc with the mail sent by the script, with the symptom that the "From:" header appears to be missing (from the point of view of your email software).

 UPDATED (27 February 2006): The latest version of the feedback form script generated by Feedback Form Wizard also embeds your visitor's email address and name in the message body itself, so you should always be able to read your visitor's name and email address even if it is missing in the "From" header.